Lately, I've been reflecting on happiness, and I think I've arrived at a personal truth:

 Remove yourself from situations where unhappiness is inevitable.

-And most importantly, approach every circumstance with a mindset of self-preservation and self-prioritization.
+And most importantly, approach every circumstance with a mindset of self-preservation and

 Does That Mean You'll Hurt Others?